oelizondo/Learn-Web-Development/README.md

 * [APIs with JS](https://www.youtube.com/watch?v=ODlgfpLsFGk)

-###Backend ( The rest of your life. )
+### Backend ( The rest of your life. )

 This is where things start to get fuzzy.
 This is where all the rainbow-colored things die.
 I'm kidding.
 But this is where I had the most trouble thriving.
 The backend.
 The problem with this is having to choose (yet another) language for the server-side.
 There are two problems here: 1.
-Choosing stuff. (why are there so many options omg.) and 2.
+Choosing stuff. (why are there so many options?) and 2.
 Having to learn another language.
 This is hard, you know HTML, CSS, JS.
 PLUS Sass, CoffeeScript, Jade and jQuery.
 Isn't that like, a lot?
 It is and if you're reading this, you're awesome.

 **Languages**